exo-addons/cloud-drive-extension/connectors/cmis/README.md

 CMIS connector for eXo Cloud Drive.
 This connect can connect any CMIS compliant repository as a cloud drive in eXo documents.
 This connector is embedded into core Cloud Drive by default.

+To connect CMIS repository you need following:
+- an URL of AtomPub binding of your CMIS server
+- username and password to authenticate to the server
+- if the the server has several repositories you'll need to select an one: each repository can be connected as a separate drive.

+Important notice: username and password will be sent in plain text, thus enasure you are connecting via secure connection in production.

 Configuration
 -------------